 • Red chili flakes: This sauce needs a kick of heat.
 Feel free to add more chili if you prefer, or substitute with Aleppo pepper

 • Extra virgin olive oil: Adds a great depth of flavor.
-Use the best quality olive oil you can find.
+I recommend something robust and peppery, like our Spanish Hojiblanca.

 • Paprika: Gives the scallops a final sweet and spicy touch.